fse-ai/CV_PoW2_Image-processing/README.md

 Step 7: Visualize you model performance by sample prediction using the `visualise_test` function

-For more details, follow the instruction given inside the LMS.
+For more details, follow the instruction(PDF) given inside the LMS.

 ## Prerequisites:
 1. Python